QuickBase/quickbase-cli/README.md

 ### Building From Source

-With a [correctly configured](https://golang.org/doc/install#install) Go toolchain, clone the repository to a directory of your chosing, and run `make`:
+With a [correctly configured](https://golang.org/doc/install#install) Go toolchain, clone the repository to a directory of your choosing, change into it, and run `make`:

 ```sh
 git clone https://github.com/QuickBase/quickbase-cli.git